nuvla/nuvla/docs/docs/administrators/swarm-deployment.md

 cluster.

-To deploy Prometheus with the standard configuration (from a cloned version of the nuvla/deployment repository), run the command:
+To deploy Prometheus with the standard configuration (from a cloned version of the nuvla/deployment repository), run the command on the Swarm master:

     cd monitoring
     docker stack deploy -c docker-compose.yml prometheus